 Who else has a money-back guarantee?

-Other services with a money back guarantee if your money transfer does not work out:
+Other services offer a money-back guarantee if your money transfer doesn’t work out as expected: